No-Country/c16-61/README.md

 ```
 docker-compose up -d
 ```
-2. Rename the .env.example to .env
+2. Copy to .env.example and rename to .env
 3. Replace the enviroment variables
 4. Execute the command:
 ```